idawettergren/GenomeAnalysis/README.md

 # To-do list
 * Update project plan according to feedback
 * Pre-processing of Illumina reads using Trimmomatic
-* Run the second Canu job (should be done around 23.30 on April 13th if the estimated 17h runtime is correct)
 * Make data_organisation.png not look like shit
-* Add, commit and push output files from the second Canu job
+* Add, commit and push files from the second Canu job
 * Figure out the difference between the Illumina reads (1P/1U/2P/2U)
 * Draw conclusion from the results of FastQC with the help of the MultiQC summary
 * Write the wiki